-While the Mazda 3 represents an attractive used car choice, we'd look for an example equipped with antilock brakes, and if an s model is in your sights, try to get one with stability control.
+The Mazda 3 represents an attractive used-car choice.
+We'd look for an example equipped with antilock brakes, and if an s model is in your sights, try to get one with stability control.

-Read the most recent 2013 Mazda MAZDA3 review.
+Read the most recent 2017 Mazda 3 review.

-If you are looking for older years, visit our used Mazda MAZDA3 page.
+If you are looking for older years, visit our used Mazda 3 page.